-The entire process of artificial alteration is termed as genetic engineering and is habitually aimed at producing combinations of bacteria, virus, and animal genes that do not occur in nature or in manners that contradict the conventional crossbreeding methods.
+The entire process of artificial alteration is termed as genetic engineering, and it’s habitually aimed at producing combinations of bacteria, viruses, and animal genes that do not occur in nature or in manners that contradict the conventional crossbreeding methods.

 1. GMOs advance the quality of grown food